Table of Contents

 In the U.S., up to an estimated 16 million people take kratom in the form of capsules, extracts, or powders.
 It’s considered a dietary supplement in the U.S. which isn’t subject to Food and Drug Administration regulation.

-Purported Uses For Kratom Tea
+Purported Uses For kratom Tea

 As thousands of people across the U.S. die every year due to opioids, researchers continue to work post haste to find treatment options.
 Because it naturally mimics opioid-like effects, some researchers have proposed using kratom tea to alleviate withdrawal symptoms.